kognetiks/kognetiks-chatbot/README.md

 ## Disclaimer

-OpenAI, ChatGPT, and related marks are registered trademarks of OpenAI.
-Kognetiks is not a partner of, endorsed by, or sponsored by OpenAI.
+OpenAI, ChatGPT, and their respective trademarks are registered trademarks of OpenAI.
+NVIDIA, NIM, and their respective trademarks are registered trademarks of NVIDIA.
+Anthropic, Claude, and their respective trademarks are registered trademarks of Anthropic.
+Kognetiks is an independent entity and is neither affiliated with, endorsed by, nor sponsored by OpenAI, NVIDIA, or Anthropic.

 ## Thank you for using Kognetiks Chatbot for WordPress